Ruggles Mine

 Ruggles Mine is an open-pit mine that was turned into a tourist attraction.
-It was closed but was recently sold and has reopened.
+It was closed but was sold multiple times and reopened in 2024.
 The mine is located 40 mi northwest of Concord, New Hampshire, in the town of Grafton, a short distance from Route 4 at the village green.
 The spacious pit includes tunnels and underground chambers, some of which are filled with water.
 Visitors are allowed to keep any of the various minerals that they find on the mine floor or that can be hammered loose from the walls of the pit.

 Geology

 The mineral deposits found in the area, known as the Littleton Formation, date from the Devonian period and have been estimated by geologists to be roughly 350 million to 400 million years old.
 Over 150 minerals have been discovered at the mine, mica being the most prevalent, but also including feldspar, beryl, amethyst, rose/smoky quartz, and garnet.
 Specimens of the rare uranium minerals, such as uranophane, torbernite, and autunite, have been found.